openfaas/faas-netes/HELM.md

 applications.
 It supports templating of configuration files, but also needs a server component installing called `tiller`.

+You can use this chart to install OpenFaaS to your cluster.

+> Submission to the [main helm chart repository](https://github.com/kubernetes/charts) is pending.

 ## Pre-reqs:

 Instructions for Kubernetes on Linux